CortSmith/AWS-BlenderRendering/README.md

   - __TIP:__ Assuming you haven't used vim before, after you've run the above command, tap a to enter Append mode, use the arrow keys to move the cursor around, and to exit tap escape and type `:wq` <-- this (w) writes the changes to the file and (q) quits/exits vim.

-- Find the 's3' variable and WITHIN the quotes, change the text to the name of your s3 bucket verbatim otherwise the script will stop and give you an error.

 - Run the script!

 ```commandline